nodejs/node/doc/api/buffer.md

 returned by [`Buffer.allocUnsafeSlow()`][] *never* use the shared internal memory pool.

-### The `--zero-fill-buffers` command line option
+### The `--zero-fill-buffers` command-line option
 <!-- YAML
 added: v5.10.0
 -->

-Node.js can be started using the `--zero-fill-buffers` command line option to cause all newly-allocated `Buffer` instances to be zero-filled upon creation by default.
+Node.js can be started using the `--zero-fill-buffers` command-line option to cause all newly-allocated `Buffer` instances to be zero-filled upon creation by default.
 Without the option, buffers created with [`Buffer.allocUnsafe()`][], [`Buffer.allocUnsafeSlow()`][], and `new SlowBuffer(size)` are not zero-filled.